For Parents

 Video Games/Cellphones

 Please no video games or cell phones.
 Children can leave cell phones in the farmhouse and check messages before pick-up.
-If you need to reach your child, please call Weston, he will have his cellphone on his person and gets service at the farm (740-856-6299).
+If you need to reach your child, please contact our staff.
+Names and phone numbers will be provided after registration.

 Contact Information